Ayyoubsghuri/inPaste/README.md

 - **Tailwind CSS**: A utility-first CSS framework for creating modern and customizable designs.

 ## Acknowledgements
-inPaste was a stimulating and rewarding project.
-I would like to thank everyone who contributed to this project, as well as the open-source community for their valuable resources and contributions.

 **Note:** Although inPaste was initially conceived as a test project, it was created with care and attention to provide a quality experience.
 I am open to feedback, suggestions, and contributions to further improve this project.